nigelrue/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial provides a comprehensive guide to the post-installation configuration procedures of the open-source help desk ticketing system, osTicket.
-Users can learn how to optimize their osTicket installation by configuring its various admin/agent settings, including roles, departments, ticket templates, and more.<br />
+This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>